fenago/generative-adversarial-networks/chapter_23/Lab_18.md

 # unpack the arrays
 X1, X2 = data['arr_0'], data['arr_1']

-### 23.5.
-How to Translate Images With a Pix2Pix Model

-503

 # scale from [0,255] to [-1,1]
 X1 = (X1 - 127.5) / 127.5